barafael/barafael.github.io/_posts/2017-11-05-Remote-Control-Vehicle-Balance-controller.md

 overwrite the values while reading them, violating the 'sharing XOR mutability' principle and thus inviting race conditions.

-For a really good description on how to read RC receiver PPM output, look at [this excellent article by Ryan Boland](https://ryanboland.com/blog/reading-rc-receiver-values/).
+For a really good description on how to read RC receiver PPM output, have look at
+[this excellent article by Ryan Boland](https://ryanboland.com/blog/reading-rc-receiver-values/).
 He explains it better than I will ever be able to - and with oscilloscope screenshots!

 ### Read sensor values from IMU